-The enacted provision introduces a compulsory requirement that compels ultimate parent companies domiciled in Kenya to file their group returns.
+Currently, the Income Tax Act does not require a Kenyan parent company to declare or file group company returns.
+The proposed amendment introduces a compulsory requirement that compels ultimate parent companies domiciled in Kenya to file their group returns.

 g) Tax Relief on Contributions made to NHIF